 I also found some info from an old version of the DT2 manual on timing.

 On the DT2 flywheel there are three lines - and a notch in the casing above the carb.
 Checking tdc with a depth guage ( a digital caliper will do it ) the three lines represent 5, 10 a 15 deg before.
-My original baseplate setting was giving a points opening ( use a cigarette paper in the closed points ) of just past the first of the three lines (13 deg before )
+My original baseplate setting was giving a points opening ( use a cigarette paper trapped in the closed points - when it releases ) of just past the first of the three lines (13 deg before )

 On the base plate - one fixing hole has three lines on it.
 The centre line in line with the centre of fixing screw is where my baseplate was fixed.
 That seems to be 'factory' setting.

-Flywheel spins clockwise - tdc is to the left of the lefthand line - by the width of the other lines !ie - right hand line is 15 deg before ( on the flywheel ) ie it actually measures 15 deg with a protractor ! ( the lines are 5 deg increments ) So - the middle line lined up is 10 before - and the left line with the notch 5deg - with TDC opposite a position (blank ) @ 5 deg left of the left line.
+Lets get his clear - Flywheel spins clockwise - tdc is to the LEFT of the lefthand line - by the width of the other lines ! ie - right hand line is 15 deg before ( on the flywheel lined up with the notch - the lines are 5 deg increments ) So - the middle line lined up is 10 before - and the left line with the notch 5deg - with TDC opposite a position (blank ) @ 5 deg left of the left line.

 empty - pics are 800 - seem to be ok in firefox